 FIRST IN THE COUNTRY

-DEEMI was the first SAR organization in the country FAA-authorized to fly UAVs.
+DEEMI was the first SAR organization in the country FAA-authorized to fly UASs.
 DEEMI has been conducting searches for over 25 years.
-UAVs are now additional valuable tools DEEMI utilizes for searches.
+UASs are now additional valuable tools DEEMI utilizes for searches.
 Ever-expanding and innovating, DEEMI research in the field of search and rescue is continuous.
 For more information, see their website: www.deemi.org.

 DEEMI HMMWVsImage from UAV training in Orono, Maine with DEEMI's High Mobility Multipurpose Wheeled Vehicles - HMMWVs or Humvees.